authomatic/authomatic/doc/source/index.rst

    expire_on = credentials.expiration_time # 1362080855
    should_refresh = credentials.expire_soon(60 * 60 * 24) # True if expire in less than one day

-You can refresh the credentials if they will expire soon.
+You can refresh the credentials while they are still valid.
-If they are not valid anymore you must call the :func:`authomatic.login` function to get new credentials.
+Otherwise you must repeat the :func:`authomatic.login` procedure to get new credentials.

 ::